 Updates to the CEO report

-BOD decided on gift cards for members who left ($50 G/C for dinner and certificate for service in a frame will be presented)
+BOD decided on gift cards for members who left ($50 G/C for dinner and certificate for service in a frame will be presented).

-Crisis Training: Held on Fridays and intended to help first responders train to help people with IDD who are experiencing an emergency.
+Tara and Richard will be participating in the Crisis Intervention Team Training on Friday.
+Tara explained that this program is intended to help first responders develop better skills to support people with IDD who are experiencing an emergency.

-Deej: June 6 event in Cortez – BOD will help advertise
+Community Connections is co-hosting a free movie on inclusion with the Sunflower Theatre in Cortez.
+The movie is Deej and will be held June 6th at 7 p.m.
+The BOD offered to help spread the word.

-BOD Budget for next year: $1,500 – Janice/Shannon will review
+The BOD requested $1500 to be included for Board expenses in the 2019 Budget for next year.
+Janice and Shannon will be review the budget draft.

-Next BOD meeting was changed to May 30
+Due to Tara’s vacation, the next BOD meeting was changed to May 30th.

-Ellen Stein will be the new VP of Marketing; starting June 11 full time and will be presenting to BOD; yearly contract for executive team
+Tara announced that Ellen Stein is the new VP of Marketing.
+She is starting June 11th full time and will be presenting to BOD on a regular basis.
+We currently have yearly contracts for executive team members.

-Legislation is still moving forward – Alliance is working hard for DSP wages.
+The DSP Wage and Aging Caregiver Bill is still moving forward in the legislature with Alliance’s strong advocacy.
+If the bill passes, it will increase service rates to increase compensation for DSP’s and other direct service providers and increase availability of emergency residential enrollments across the state.

 James moved to approve the CEO report

-i.
 Alexandra 2nd

+Motion carried

-Review of Crisis Communication Plan
+Tara reviewed the Crisis Communication Plan with the Board.

-1. 1x/year plan is practiced and refreshed
+1. 1x/year plan is practiced and refreshed throughout the agency.

-2. Everyone gets a call
+2. In case of crisis, a communication tree ensures that everyone gets a call (individuals included in the call may vary depending on the nature of the crisis.

-3. Jim and Tara are spokespeople for CCI.
+3. When a crisis occurs, Jim and Tara are official spokespeople for CCI.
+All media or other requests should be directed to those two individuals.

-4. Erin will look into “resource library” for by-laws and crisis plan on Google Drive
+4. Erin will create into “resource library” for the by-laws, crisis plan and other resources on the Google Drive for Board members to reference as needed.

-Annual Report – printed and distributed for review
+Tara distributed printed versions of the 2017 Annual Report.

-Recognition
+Board Recognition Program

-Through discussion, the Board brought up multiple questions

-What should the recognition/appreciation look like for employers or companies
+The Board discussed the options for a Board recognition/appreciation program for employers or companies.
+The suggested approach is:

-Luncheon and bringing recognition to all the employers and companies or anyone who provides special support to CCI – location could be Holly House/Pine St and time with ad release.
+Organize a luncheon and bring recognition to all the employers and companies or anyone who provides special support to CCI.
+The location could be Holly House/Pine St and the event could be timed with the ad release.

-In newspaper – take out full page ad in Herald – this will keep name in the public and encourage the community to become more involved.
+Take out full page ad in Herald to recognize local employers.
+This will keep name in the public and encourage the community to become more involved.

-Tara would write an article in her regular column.
+Tara will write an article about community employers in her monthly column.

-Tara and Ellen will work with Lucky Marketing for thank you ad.
+Tara and Ellen will work with Lucky Marketing to design the thank you ad.

+The Board adjourned into executive session.

-Special Note: BOD completed yearly review of Tara Kiene, CEO and voted Cynthia Sadler in as a new member.
+The BOD prepared the yearly performance review of Tara Kiene, CEO

+The BOD voted Cynthia Sadler in as a new member of the Board.

 Adjourn: 3:45pm